-The Company is a composite reinsurer undertaking registered in Ireland with the company number 307500.
+The Company is a composite reinsurance undertaking, underwriting property and casualty reinsurance, registered in Ireland with the company number 307500.
 A company registered in Ireland is subject to Irish regulations and laws.
 Company law requires the Directors of the Company to prepare financial statements for each financial year.
 Under that law they have prepared the Financial Statements in accordance with Irish Generally Accepted Accounting Practice (accounting standards issued by the UK Financial Reporting Council, including Financial Reporting Standard 101 Reduced Disclosure Framework ('FRS 101') and Irish law) addressing the financial reporting requirements and disclosure exemptions for the individual financial statements of subsidiaries and ultimate parents that otherwise apply the recognition, measurement and disclosure requirements of EU-adopted IFRS.

-The Company is a wholly owned subsidiary of Allianz SE and part of the global operating entity ('OE') Allianz Reinsurance ('Allianz Re'), an object in the management hierarchy of Allianz Group, encompassing Allianz SE (Reinsurance) (the reinsurance department of the parent company), Allianz Re Dublin dac and further legal entities.
+The Company's ultimate parent company is Allianz SE.
+From an Allianz Group steering and strategic direction perspective the Company is part of the global operating entity ('OE') Allianz Reinsurance ('Allianz Re'), an object in the management hierarchy of Allianz Group, encompassing Allianz SE (Reinsurance) (the reinsurance department of the parent company), Allianz Re Dublin dac and further legal entities.